 Description: The Psychology Print Exposure (PPE) measure provides students with 50 terms taken from psychology classes (e.g., cognitive dissonance) as well as 50 psychological-sounding foil terms (e.g., proactive sufferance).
 Students are asked whether these are real psychological terms.
 Research shows that students with no psychological training score near chance and that performance on this simple 'yes-no' measure strongly correlates with course grades and final exam performance, r's > .68.
 The Committee on Undergraduate Assessment developed an alternative version of the PPE for use with our students.
 Instead of merely replying Yes/No as to whether a term was a real psychological term, students were given three response options - (a) this is a real psychological term and I know what it means, (b) this is a real psychological term but I don't remember what it means, (c) this is a fake psychological term.
-Data reported below is based on cases where students indicate both that they believe a term is a real psychological term and that they believe they know what the term means.
+For consistency with prior research we count as correct any case where students indicate that a real psychological term is a real psychological term (even if they do not believe they know what it means) and any case where they reject a false psychological term.